venkateshwaracholan/blackhole-pseudocode/src/Leadership_principles/amzonLeadershipPrinciples.md

-4. Tell me about a time when you motivated a team to go above and beyond. i was leading the feature custom status, and the whole team and myself felt so motivated to stretch work on it, as i have made few thing clear. we will tretch for this work,  but the next work item should not be stretching aswell this extra efforts put in are rewarding as well i stated the problem and solution approached clearly after discussing along with senior architects so it was great to see things working in action as a team.
+4. Tell me about a time when you motivated a team to go above and beyond. i was leading the feature custom status, and the whole team and myself felt so motivated to stretch work on it, as i have made few thing clear. we will stretch for this work,  but the next work item should not be stretching aswell this extra efforts put in are rewarding as well i stated the problem and solution approached clearly after discussing along with senior architects so it was great to see things working in action as a team.